lawrencesxp/lawrencesxp.github.io/README.md

 # Lawrence Swaminathan Xavier Prince

+### I am currently a Master's student at Northeastern University majoring in Computer Engineering.
+Coursework:
+* EECE 7204 Applied Probability and Stochastic Process
+* EECE 7205 Fundamentals of Computer Engineering
+* EECE 7352 Computer Architecture
+* EECE 7397 Advamced Machine Learning

+### I'm actively taking up new project works and looking to gain research experience.
+You can contact me at lawrencesxp[at]gmail.com.

 ## Research Assistant @Kyoto University
 I used pandas to web-scraped demographics data from census databases with which I analyzed socio-economic status and it's correlation to energy usage for agricultural labourers.
 This is part of on-going research program on energy economics on the renewable energy transition and what it means for the socially and economically lower classes in India.